Backpacking Kyrgyzstan: the ultimate travel guide

 Accomodation in Kyrgyzstan is relatively cheap and hostels are opening up throughout the country.
 In almost every city you will find a CBT office.
 The community based tourism initiatives often have an excellent network of homestays.
 For me, they were always the preferred option.
 Not only do you get a chance to meet new people, the homecooked food is always much better than what you will find in a local restaurant.

 As a traveller Kyrgyz food might be a bit dissapointing.
 If you are on the road, the choices are often limited to the standard central asian foods like plov (rice with carrots), laghman (noodle soup), manti (steamed dumplings) or pelmeni (russian dumplings).

 On top of that, what you will find in the average roadside restaurant tends to be bland and fatty.
 Something a lot of travellers struggle with.

 That said, there is a huge difference between what you get at a cheap restaurant and homemade Kyrgyz food.
 The welcoming homestays often serve surprisingly delicious versions of the Kyrgyz recipies.
 Some favourites are dimlama (vegetable stew), kuurdak (potatoes with meat) and beshbarmak (meat with noodles in broth)

-Otherwise Bishkek, Osh and Karakol are your best bet with a number of midrange restaurants that serve nice food of different cuisines.
-In fact, Osh is somewhat of a culinary destination with their own regional varieties on plov and manti.
+Otherwise Bishkek, Osh and Karakol are your best bet with a number of midrange restaurants that serve nice food from different cuisines.
+In fact, Osh is somewhat of a culinary destination with their own regional varieties of plov and manti.

 Then there is Chalap (similar to ayran), Bozo (alcoholic wheat drink), Maksym (fermented wheat drink) and Jarma (fermented cereals mixed with ayran).